 We found that staffing has emerged as a pandemic priority for local leaders nationally.
-Regardless of classification, more than half of all school districts and charter entities in the sample intend to spend relief funds on hiring and paying teachers and academic staff, and more 40 percent expect to invest in teacher training.
-Similarly, at least half the local education agencies in every setting plan to invest ESSER III funds in upgrading ventilation systems; and about half are committed to summer learning, with city districts more likely to plan summer spending than their rural counterparts.
+Regardless of geographic setting, more than half of all school districts and charter entities in the sample intend to spend relief funds on hiring and paying teachers and academic staff, and more 40 percent expect to invest in teacher training.
+Similarly, about half the local education agencies in every setting plan to invest ESSER III funds in upgrading ventilation systems; and more than 40 percent are committed to summer learning, with city districts more likely to plan summer spending than their rural counterparts.

 But beyond those areas, priorities diverge.